mchada/pcf-knowledge-depot/operations/PAS/OPSMGR_AS_A_JUMPBOX.md

 Once logged in, you can issue BOSH CLI commands targeting the `director` alias/environment.
 Examples:

-`bosh -e diretor vms       # list all VMs of all deployments`
+`bosh -e director vms       # list all VMs of all deployments`
 `bosh -e director tasks    # list all running tasks for the BOSH Director`
 `bosh -e director -d <deployment_name> ssh    # ssh into one of the VMs of a deployment`